cuustard/uni/SCC.141.md

 ### Data Protection

-Before 2018, 'The Data Protection Act' goverend data protection in the UK.
+Before 2018, 'The Data Protection Act' governed data protection in the UK.
 It granted rights to 'data subjects', imposed obligations on organisations, and introduced the information commissioner role.

-Since 2018, 'The General Data Protection Rgulation' (GDPR) replaced the DPA as the main framework for data protection in the UK and EU.
-It expanded rights for data subjects, tightened obligations for oganisations, and strengthened the role of information commissioner.
+Since 2018, 'The General Data Protection Regulation' (GDPR) replaced the DPA as the main framework for data protection in the UK and EU.
+It expanded rights for data subjects, tightened obligations for organisations, and strengthened the role of information commissioner.

 #### Provisions

 1. Consent

    - Data collection requires informed and freely given consent
      - Individuals can withdraw consent at any time

 2. Right to be forgotten